milvus-io/milvus-lite/docs/modules.md

 2. **MemTable cross-clear must be seq-aware**.
 When put and delete clear each other's buffer entries for the same pk, they **must** first compare `_seq`; only when the current operation's `_seq` is larger does it override; otherwise the current operation is discarded.
 See section 9.7.
 3. **Tombstone GC rule**: A `delta_index` entry `pk -> delete_seq` can be discarded if and only if there is no data file with `seq_min <= delete_seq` that contains that pk.
 MVP uses the conservative version: all tombstones below the global `min_active_data_seq` can be dropped.
 See sections 9.9 / 9.16.
 4. **Files are immutable**.
 All disk files (data Parquet, delta Parquet, WAL Arrow, Manifest) can only be deleted as a whole once written; in-place modification is not allowed.
 This is the foundation of the LSM approach.
-5. **Manifest is the single source of truth**, atomically updated (write-tmp + rename), with `manifest.json.prev` as a fallback against one serialization failure.
+5. **Manifest is the single source of truth**, atomically updated (write-tmp + replace), with `manifest.json.prev` as a fallback against one serialization failure.
 See section 9.10.

 **Concurrency Model:**